-After the schools, students, and parents are informed of the results, parents accompanied by their child may review the student's answer sheet by requesting an appointment with a representative from the Division of Assessment.
-Appointments may be arranged by writing to the Office of Student Enrollment, 52 Chambers Street, Room 415, New York, New York, 10007.
-The request must be sent by certified mail with proof of delivery and postmarked no later than April 1, 2010.
+After the schools, students, and parents/guardians are informed of the results, parents/guardians accompanied by their child may review the student's answer sheet by requesting an appointment with a representative from the Office of Assessment.
+Appointments may be arranged by writing to the Office of Student Enrollment, 52 Chambers Street, Room 415, New York, New York 10007.
+The request must be sent by certified mail with proof of delivery and postmarked no later than April 1, 2011.
 An appointment date will be arranged within approximately four weeks of receipt of the letter.
 Copies of answer sheets are not available for distribution but will be reviewed at the scheduled appointment.

-Discovery PROGRAM
+Discovery Program

 As stated in the State law, the Specialized High Schools may sponsor a Discovery Program to give disadvantaged students of demonstrated high potential an opportunity to participate in the Specialized High School program.
 The Office of Student Enrollment will determine the Specialized High Schools sponsoring a Discovery Program.
+Students will be notified if they are eligible to apply no earlier than May 2011.